Deathripper4133/DeathrippersExtras/README.md

     * Unfortunately I got no idea how to sort kits into Factions so for the time being we got a big ol list and a search bar
     * On the brightside this shows ALL kits regardless of if they are in a factionsetup.

+5. Share and Repack
+    * Quick Repack (Hotkey)
+        * Will repack (merge) your current mag with the last mag in your weapons inventory.
+Then add the mag(s) to weapons inventory.
+            >you will have to reload.

 Video Showcase: https://youtu.be/mgvzLo90xT8

 Special thanks to Mekki for the "RoleUtilities" he posted.
 I've only done a handful of changes to his code but otherwise the inventory switching is mostly done by his code.

+### Mod Menu
+Basic Menu that will be used to access other projects' UI

+Keybind: "U"

+### Night Vision
+Allows players to see at night...
+Actor includes 4 Materials (Green, Blue, Multicolor, Yellow) and allows for additional materials to be added easily (and categorized for easy tracking/disabling)

+Additional Features
+* Basic UI
+    1. Cycle Options
+        * Cycles through all available options before turning off NVGs

+    2. NVG Type
+        * Select a specific type to use (ie green, blue)

+    3. Tube Count
+        * How many tubes display the NVG material

+    4. Tube Location
+        * When tube count is single; determines where the single tube is located

+    5. Emergency shut OFF
+        * Turns off NVGs incase keybind is broken or smth

 ## Projects: Upcoming Features